Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Hadronic final state

 \subsection{SM background processes}

-When tau decays hadronically, the final state contains one tau-jet, at least three regular jets and missing energy.
-There exist four types of background processes: $p e^- \to \tau^+ \tau^- e^- j j j$, $ \tau^+ \tau^- \nu_e j j j$, $ \tau^+ \nu_\tau e^- j j j$, and $ \tau^+ \nu_\tau \nu_e j j j$, which we label as ``B1-B4" in this article.
+When tau decays hadronically, the final state contains one tau-jet $\tau_h$ with positive charge, at least three regular jets and missing energy.
+There exist four types of background processes: $p e^- \to \tau^+ \tau^- e^- j j j$, $ \tau^+ \tau^- \nu_e j j j$, $ \tau^+ \nu_\tau e^- j j j$, and $ \tau^+ \nu_\tau \nu_e j j j$, which we label as ``B1-B4'' in this article.
 They can have the similar final state as the signal when the final state $\tau^-$ and $e^-$ are undetected.
+Besides, because the jet production is still substantial at $pe$ colliders, the misidentified taus from jets needs to be considered.
+The multi-jet process ``$p\, e^- \to \nu_e j j j j$ with a $j \to \tau_h^+$'' is the main background of such kind, and is labeled as ``B5a''.
+The Delphes configuration card files~\cite{Delphes_cards} are used for the LHeC and FCC-eh detector simulations in this study, and the misidentification rate for the tau-tagging is set to be about 0.1\% in these files.
+Therefore, we use this value as benchmark to test the effect of misidentified tau-jets.

-Among them, the most complex and difficult to eliminate is $\tau^+ \tau^- e^- j j j$ and $\tau^+ \nu_\tau e^- j j j$.
-One of the reasons is that these two backgrounds have large cross sections.
+Table~\ref{tab:crsHad} shows the production cross sections of background processes at the LHeC and FCC-eh for the hadronic $\tau_h$ final state.
+Among them, $\nu_e j j j j$ has the largest cross sections without any requirements, followed by $\tau^+ \tau^- e^- j j j$ and $\tau^+ \nu_\tau e^- j j j$.
 For the remaining two background processes, due to their small cross sections, they do not play a dominant role.